 From a burgeoning music and arts scene to incredible food and fun activities, read on for the ultimate guide all about Austin, Texas that you need to know before you make your move.

-Austin is a haven for people who love the outdoors – we are consistently voted one of the fittest cities in America.
+Austin is a haven for people who love the outdoors and want access to plenty of green space – we are consistently voted one of the fittest cities in America.

 - paddleboard or kayak on Lake Bird Lake